15 Most Affectionate Cat Breeds

 10. Ragamuffin

 A close relative of the Ragdoll, the Ragamuffin shares that same floppy, go-with-the-flow affection, but tends to be even more people-oriented.
 They warm up to strangers quickly and love being cradled like a baby.
-Ragamuffins are often described as the most huggable cats in existence, and it’s hard to argue.
+Ragamuffins are often described as the most huggable cats.

 11. Siberian